coderextreme/x3djson/README.md

 npm run app
 ```

-* Go to localhost:3000 to see converted file
+* Go to localhost:3000 to see files you can load.
+Don't forget to create a symbolic link from www.web3d.org/x3d/content/examples to examples

 ### Validate HelloWorld.json